 Idea and Creation of Earthworm Jim

 The game was conceived by Doug TenNapel, who also worked on character design.
 TenNapel created Jim, an ordinary worm who gains superpowers after a high-tech space suit falls on him.
-Earthworm Jim stood out from other games of its time with its unique animation style and unconventional approach to level design.
+Earthworm Jim stood out from other games of that time with its unique animation style and unconventional approach to level design.

 The gameplay currently looks quite standard - players control Jim as he navigates through various levels, fighting enemies and solving puzzles.
 Jim can hit with his head (pretty cool), shoot with various weapons (blasters, etc.).
 The game contains a lot of humor, satire on popular culture, and original characters like Peter Puppy, Evil the Cat, and Queen Slug-for-a-Butt.
-The last two characters are great parodies of villains.
+The last two characters are cool parodies of villains.

 Overall, Earthworm Jim is a very well-executed video game series that contains references to memes, jokes, and 90s movies.
 Some say the game has the atmosphere of the Ren & Stimpy cartoon.
 Some find allusions and parodies.
-So playing it in adulthood is even more interesting.
+So, in adulthood, playing it is even more interesting.

 Earthworm Jim received many positive reviews for its gameplay, graphics, and sound design.
 The game was ported to various platforms, including Sega Genesis, Super Nintendo, Game Boy, and PC.
 The success of the first game led to the release of a sequel, Earthworm Jim 2, in 1995, as well as the creation of an animated series.
 There are several games, a cartoon series, and other content.
 But personally, I (probably due to nostalgia) really like the first part of the game.
-Judging by the fact that many playthroughs of the game in Ukrainian have appeared on YouTube - Jim has pleased many.
+Judging by the fact that many playthroughs of the game in Ukrainian have appeared on YouTube - Jim has been liked by many.

 By the way, there is no animated series in Ukrainian.
 Two seasons of the worm can currently be watched in English.